python3statement/pycon-2017/proposal.md

 why you would like (or not) make the transition Warning pep 440 !
 Does not apply to Python 3 only _new_ libraries.

+Who are the affected people:

+ - Everyone !
+As long as you use more than 2 minor versions of Python in you life.
+We _believe_ the most common use case is user of Python 2 that will `pip install (--upgrade?)` a library which goes from "single-source" to only Py3.

+ -